johndpope/pianogame/readme.txt

 Synthesia is mostly written by Nicholas Piegdon.

-Although, the following people have also contributed:
+The following people have also contributed:
 - Daniel Lawrence for the name Synthesia
 - Luis Anton with an early version of the MIDI input code
 - Troy Ramos with a suggestion to use Klavarskribo staff notation